About the course

 You will have access to the facilities and resources of the Griffith Institute, which is home to one of the most significant Egyptological archives in the world and two major research projects, the Topographical Bibliography of Ancient Egyptian Hieroglyphic Texts, Statues, Reliefs and Paintings, and the Online Egyptological Bibliography.
 It is possible for archive holdings to form the basis of dissertation work or special fields.

-The Griffith Institute, as well as teaching rooms and staff offices, is located in a wing of the the Sackler Library.
-This library houses the principal collection of books on Egyptology and Ancient Near Eastern studies, and is one of the finest libraries for the subject in the world.
-The Sackler Library also includes general archaeology, Classical civilization, and Western and Eastern art.
+The Griffith Institute, as well as teaching rooms and staff offices, is located in a wing of the Sackler Library.
+This library houses the principal collection of books on Egyptology and Ancient Near Eastern Studies, and is one of the finest libraries for the subject in the world.
+The Sackler Library also includes general archaeology, Classical civilisation, and Western and Eastern art.

 A further vital University resource in Egyptology is the Ashmolean Museum.
 You will be strongly encouraged to make yourself familiar with the collections, both on display and in the stores.
 You may like to consider working with a specific category of material in the museum for a special field or dissertation.
 It may also be possible to gain museum work experience on a voluntary basis in the Department of Antiquities.
 Artefact classes for Egyptology undergraduates are held in the museum, and MPhil students are strongly encouraged to attend these where possible.
 Another Oxford museum with an Egyptian collection is the Pitt Rivers Museum.
 You may wish to explore the possibility of working with its collection, as well as those of other museums in the UK, such as the British Museum.

-As well as these facilities, you will also be able to use the Oriental Institute Library, which is housed in the Oriental Institute, and the Bodleian Oriental collections.
-You will also have access to the University's centrally provided electronic resources and the faculty’s IT Officer.
-There is a computer room for the use of graduate students in the Oriental Institute, as well as a common room where tea and coffee are available and staff and students can meet.
+As well as these facilities, you will also be able to use the Nizami Ganjavi Library at the Oriental Institute, and the Bodleian Oriental collections.
+You will have access to the University's centrally provided electronic resources, the Faculty of Oriental Studies' IT Officer, and other bibliographic, archive or material sources as appropriate to the topic.
+There is a computing room for the use of graduate students in the Oriental Institute, as well as a common room where tea and coffee are available and staff and students can meet.

 There are no compulsory elements of this course that entail additional costs beyond fees and living costs.
 However, as part of your course requirements, you may need to choose a dissertation, a project or a thesis topic.
 Please note that, depending on your choice of topic and the research required to complete it, you may incur additional expenses, such as travel expenses, research expenses, and field trips.
 You will need to meet these additional costs, although you may be able to apply for small grants from your department and/or college to help you cover some of these expenses.